Explore other offices & services

 Galesburg, IL 61401-4999

 Need-based financial aid is awarded on the basis of a student's and his/her family's ability to pay.
-Financial aid eligibility or financial need is the difference between the student's educational costs and the family's expected contribution, as calculated using the family information reported on the Free Application for Federal Student Aid (FAFSA), Knox Financial Aid Application, federal tax transcripts, and any other requested documents.
+Financial aid eligibility or financial need is the difference between the student's educational costs and the family's expected contribution, as calculated using the family information reported on the Free Application for Federal Student Aid (FAFSA), Knox Financial Aid Application and any other requested documents.

 Typically a Knox student is enrolled full-time for the full year, lives on campus, and takes a room and board contract.

-Dependent students: The majority of students at Knox are considered dependents of their parent(s) for financial aid purposes.
-Normally, they live on-campus.
+Dependent students: The majority of students at Knox are considered dependents of their parent(s) for financial aid purposes and live on campus.

 Independent students: Independent status is determined by federal regulations.
 Independent students may be married and/or have dependents and are usually older than the traditional college student.
 Independent students usually live and eat off-campus.
 Their tuition and fee charges and estimated costs of books and supplies are the same as other students, but off-campus and off-board students are not charged for room and board.